gildean/NodeBlog/README.md

 How to use:
 -----------

-Make sure that mongodb is running, then install dependencies:
+Make sure that mongodb is running somewhere and set your database-info in `dbinfo.js` (if mongo is running on localhost, you don't need to).

+Install dependencies:
 ```
 npm install
 ```
-You need to copy a cert public key(cert.crt) and a private key (key.key) as files to the root of the app-folder, or change that in app.js.
+You need to copy a cert public key `cert.crt` and a private key `key.key` as files to the root of the app-folder, or change that in `app.js`.

 You can then start the server with:
 ```
 node app
 ```
-When trying to log in, if no users are detected, a new one is then created (this means the app is vulnerable before a user is created).
+When trying to log in, if no users are detected, a initial setup is presented.

+You can change these settings when logged in.

 Credits:
 --------